 Maybe not in physics, but in the sciences that involve human life and perception, the size of the objective world is steadily shrinking.
-For one illustration among many, since at least 1900 it has been known that colors are not inherent properties of objects but of light reflected from different types of materials and merely experienced as colors by particular perceptual and cognitive systems that have evolved in different environments (Hardin, 1988).
-The rods and cones of the retina, which differ between but also within species, have evolved to make different adaptive use of this perceived color information in particular environments.
-Peacock hens have more use for color distinctions than bottom-feeding fish.
-In view of this type of insight, we are "all constructivists now" to some degree, though rarely to the nth degree since the need to function with others in the world requires some level of agreement about its contents and operations.
+For one illustration among many, since at least 1900 it has been known that colours are not inherent properties of objects but of light reflected from different types of materials and merely experienced as colours by particular perceptual and cognitive systems that have evolved in different environments.
+The rods and cones of the retina, which differ between but also within species, have evolved to make different adaptive use of this perceived colour information in particular environments.
+Peacock hens have more use for colour distinctions than bottom-feeding fish.
+In view of this type of insight, we are 'all constructivists now' to some degree, though rarely to the nth degree since the need to function with others in the world requires some level of agreement about its contents.
 Such agreement is provided by virtue of our having co- (or socially, or intersubjectively) constructed broadly similar representations of the world.
 We and our con-specifics have similar perceptual and cognitive systems and thus construct it in similar ways.
-Even "radical constructivists" (e.g., von Glaserfeld, 1995), who believe that almost nothing can be truly known of the real world, nonetheless visit doctors who do not think as they claim to, and are really "social constructivists" like the rest of us.
+Even 'radical' constructivists (e.g., von Glaserfeld, 1995), who believe that almost nothing can be truly known of the real world, nonetheless visit doctors who do not think as they claim to, and are really 'social constructivists' like the rest of us.

-The opposition of constructivism and objectivism goes back (though not necessarily under the same names) at least as far as Berkely (1709) and Kant (1781/1890) in philosophy and forward to the present day as a dominant theme in the theory and practice of education.
+The opposition of constructivism and objectivism goes back (though not necessarily in the same terminology) at least as far as Berkely (1709) and Kant (1781) in philosophy and forward to the present day as a dominant theme in the theory and practice of education.

-Constructivism in Education
+Constructivism in education

-In education research, objectivism has been equated with a "transmission" model of learning, whereby external realities, whether laws of science or rules of grammar, can be imparted to learners wholesale through telling reinforced by practice, repetition, and application.
-Constructivism has been mixed in with a handful of alternatives to a transmission approach including progressivism, discovery learning, problem-based learning, project and inquiry based learning, learner-centered learning, learning by doing, and others, which are treated as versions of the same thing (e.g., in Kirschner et al., 2006), which they are not.
-"Discovery" is clearly "of" something that already exists.
-"Inquiry-based," and "problem-based" learning can be about the application of known solutions just as easily as the construction of novel solutions.
-"Project based," "child-centered" and "progressive" learning are neutral as to the status of the knowledge.
-While all these approaches suggest a degree of learner autonomy, only constructivism is a learning theory; the others are teaching methodologies, which could be in service of constructivism, behaviorism, or any other underlying learning theory.
+In education research, objectivism has been equated with a 'transmission' model of learning, whereby external realities, whether laws of science or rules of grammar, can be imparted to learners wholesale through telling reinforced by practice, repetition, and application.
+Constructivism has been mixed in with a handful of alternatives to a transmission approach including progressivism, discovery learning, problem-based learning, project and inquiry based learning, learner-centered learning, learning by doing, and others, which are treated as versions of the same thing (e.g., in Kirschner et al, 2006), which they are not.
+'Discovery' is clearly 'of' something that already exists.
+'Inquiry-based,' and 'problem-based' learning can be about the application of known solutions as easily as the construction of novel solutions.
+'Project based,' 'child-centered' and 'progressive' learning are neutral as to the status of the knowledge.
+All these approaches suggest a degree of learner autonomy, but only constructivism is a learning theory; the others are teaching methodologies, which could be in service of constructivism, behaviourism, or other underlying learning theory.